Points-of-Tango/points-of-tango.github.io/events.md

 #### 8.C Event Packs

-User can book activities for the events, but it is possible to create bundles for dancers to book them and pay less.
-For instance, on a local milonga, there could be a price for the pre-milonga class and a price for the milonga, but most likely there will be a reduce price (bundle) if the dancer books the 2 activities, which may have different pricing by booking them on a pack.
+User can book activities separatelly, but it is possible to create bundles for dancers to book and pay for a package-price.
+Bundles can have as many activities as wanted included but also activities to claim.
+For instance, 2 workshops to pick up out of 5 available.
+Dancer buys the pack, chose the workshops later.

 #### 8.D Add Promoters / Vouchers

-It is usual that events, specially big ones, have promoters on different cityes or countries.
+It is usual that events have promoters on different cityes or countries, specially international events.
 By adding promoters, it is possible to attach discount vauchers, depending on the organisers need.
 This discount vauchers can be either a fix amount of money or a percentage of the total of the order.

-#### 8.E Manage Promoters / Discount Vouchers
+#### 8.E Payment Methods

+At the moment it is possible to set up 4 payments methods:
+- Bank Transfers: Organisers can add all bank account details to share with social dancers to make the deposits. *Transfers are not yet made through the platform, we are looking at different integrations and finding the best deals for organisers.
+It will be added in the next few months*
+- Integration with payment gateways, the dancer would pay directly to the organisers account, therefore the event would have to set up an account on the gateway choosen before start taking payments.
+Options availables so far, some are restrictet by Country.
+  - Stripe: Largely used in Europe and North America.
+  - PayPal: Used across the world with just a few exceptions, like India
+  - MercadoPago: Largely used in Southamerica.

+#### 8.G Payment Orders

+For each payment made, a payment Order is generated.
+This Order goes through different statuses depending on the payment method.
+For instance, if social dancer makes a payment by Bank Transfer, that order will stay as Pending until organisers Approves it once they can see the movement on the account moving into a Paid state.
+That order can later on be refunded.
+If payment is done by card when using one of our payment gateways integrations, order goes directly to Paid and that order could later be refunded, and the money go back to the customer automatically minus a admin fee if on policies.

-#### 8.F Payment Methods
+#### 8.F e-Tickets

+Once the social dancer buys at least 1 activity, a QR Code ticket is generated.
+Same ticket will include all the activities the dancer buys, they would need later to present at the door for organisers/staff to scan it an verify the validity.

-#### 8.G Manage Registrations
+### 9. Manage Registrations

+For Organisers, registrations can be managed through the mobile application and through the web platform.

+#### 9.1 Mobile App - Organisers View

+From the mobile application, the organiser can see a special section where all attendants are listed.
+It is possible to perform actions over registrations/applications like:
+- List all attendants, filter by status.
+- Accept or reject an application
+- View payment Orders per buyer.
+- Accept or Reject pending orders.
+- Refund Orders.
+- List orders by promoter.
+- Any details about each registration process.

-#### 8.J Stats Dashboard
+#### 9.2 Web App - Dashboard

+Access to the same information that it is possible from the App and also take the same actions, but from a more comfortable view, on desktop instead from the mobile screen.
+Furthermore, it is possible to see all described on 9.1 but also the web platform offers chart options which are not present on the mobile version, such us:
+- Line Chart which describes the "Likes" of an event across the time.
+- Pie Chart to show attendances on each activity and overall the event.
+- Pie Chart to show event attendants filtered by Country and/or by Role.

 ## Expose from different artists pages.